Stock market today: Wall Street rises as economy keeps growing and profits keep rising

-NEW YORK (AP) — Stocks are rising Thursday following fatter-than-expected profit reports from big companies and the latest signals that the economy continues to defy predictions for a recession.
+NEW YORK (AP) — Stocks are rising Thursday following fatter-than-expected profit reports from big companies and the latest signals that the economy is so far refusing to ditch into a recession.

-The S&P 500 was 0.6% higher in morning trading after touching its highest level in nearly 16 months.
-The Dow Jones Industrial Average was up 72 points, or 0.2%, at 35,592, as of 10:30 a.m.
-Eastern time, and on track for a 14th straight gain.
+The S&P 500 was 0.5% higher in midday trading after touching its highest level in nearly 16 months.
+The Dow Jones Industrial Average was up 25 points, or 0.1%, at 35,545, as of noon Eastern time, and on track for a 14th straight gain.
 The Nasdaq composite, meanwhile, was leading the market with a gain of 0.9% following a strong profit report from Meta Platforms.

 McDonald's was helping to prop up the Dow after it easily topped analysts' forecasts for profits during the spring.
 Its sales grew worldwide, and its stock rose 1.9%.